How to set up a business email

 Link your domain to an email tool or client

 This isn’t as complicated as it sounds, all you need to do is use the email tools provided by your registrar (whoever you registered your domain with).
-Your registrar will make it easy to set up a website, create a blog and multiple mailbox addresses using your registered domain.

 The range of email services typically offered by a web host include: